josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇬🇧_britain_is_queenless_now.md

 ---

-## VIII.
-Mythic Reflection — The Hollow Throne
+## 🐉 Mythic Reflection — The Hollow Throne

 In the old world, the throne was a symbol of continuity.
 Now it is an empty chair in a data centre, humming quietly beneath LED lights.